sophdaly/challenges/README.md

 # challenges

-The forever home for random learning tasks. 🏡
+The forever home for random learning tasks that I may someday want to look at again... 🏡